Darkness4/blog/pages/blog/2023-09-10-developing-blog/page.md

 ### Hugo

-[Hugo](https://gohugo.io) is a framework to build static website focused on content.
+[Hugo](https://gohugo.io) is a framework for building static, content-centric websites.
 It uses Go under the hood.
-It is fast, light, etc... **SSR is missing obviously.** Also, why the [Hugo documentation is slow/weird](https://gohugo.io/documentation/)?
+It's fast, lightweight, etc... **Also, why is [Hugo documentation slow/weird](https://gohugo.io/documentation/)**?

+Anyway, it's a pass for me.

 ### HTMX and Go

-[HTMX](https://htmx.org) is a JS library which abstracts the use of JS to manipulate the HTML documentation.
-It also allow the uses of Hypermedia as medium between the client and server.
-No need for JSON encode/decode.
-This is particularly great for SSR.
+[HTMX](https://htmx.org) is a JS library that abstracts the use of JS to manipulate HTML documentation.
+It also allows the use of hypermedia as a medium between client and server.
+There's no need to encode/decode JSON.
+This is particularly interesting for SSR where latency is important.

 [Go](https://go.dev) is a programming language.
-It is compiled, has garbage collection, structures and is "OOP" compatible.
+It is compiled, has a garbage collection system, structures and is OOP-compatible.
 Go stands out for its standard library, which allows easy concurrency and rapid development.
 Go's syntax is also fairly strict and explicit, so it's easy to read other developers' code.
-Basically, Go is dead simple and only allows one type of solution.
+In fact, Go is so simple that most of the time it allows only one type of solution, thus achieving the [Zen of Python](https://peps.python.org/pep-0020/) better than Python itself.

 The reason I chose Go over C, Rust, C++, Java, ... is that static cross compilation is easy.
 Also, I write Go super fast and I don't have to fight with the language to choose a solution on "how I want to handle a string" (`String`, `char[]`, `std::string` ?!, give me one please!).

-This is the solution I chose.
-Basically, I build my own HTTP server, similar to The Go Blog, and use HTMX to change pages quickly.
-I can take some of Hugo's Markdown rendering technologies, and bingo!
+This is the solution I've chosen.
+Basically, the idea is as follows:

+- I build my own HTTP server, similar to The Go Blog
+- I use HTMX to change pages quickly.
+- I can use some of Hugo's Markdown rendering technologies.

+And bingo!
 I've got my blog!

-Isn't just simple?
-(I'm gonna regret this.)
+Simple, isn't it?
+(I'm going to regret this.)

 ## Development

 ### Proof of Concept

-Before even building a blog with HTMX, I must attest of HTMX capabilities.
-This is very important because, if a technology is too young, this means it is very sensible of breaking changes.
-When working actively on a project, breaking changes can be handled quite easily.
-However, this blog is a **side**-project, there are moment where I'm simply not maintaining this project, or worse, I haven't finished the project and simply throw this project to the trash.
+Before I even start building a blog with HTMX, I have to certify HTMX's capabilities.
+This is very important because, if a technology is too young, it means it's very sensitive to breaking changes.
+When you're actively working on a project, disruptions can be managed quite easily.
+However, this blog is a **side project**, there are times when I simply don't maintain this project, or worse, I haven't completed the project and simply throw it in the garbage can.

 Keep it simple stupid.

 My PoC is to write a simple [authentication page](https://github.com/Darkness4/auth-htmx) with a counter behind it.
 It uses Go, HTMX and OAuth2.
-This is more complex than a blog, however, this PoC tests HTMX in depth.
+It's more complex than a blog, but this PoC tests HTMX in depth.

+Testing with OAuth2 is a good PoC because:

+- It tests the UX of login flow (login, logout).
+- It tests a small state management ("is logged").
+- It tests the authorization ("count only if is logged").

-My conclusion from this experiment is that:
+The conclusion I draw from this experiment is as follows:

-- HTMX is pretty good for **only** rendering HTML.
-If I have a Android App, I would still need to use JSON or Protobuf.
+- HTMX is good enough for **only** rendering HTML.
+If I had an Android application, I'd still need to use JSON or Protobuf.
-- Error handling with HTMX is not that strightforward.
+- Error handling with HTMX is not that simple.
+Some say it's just different, which I can agree.
-- HTMX is production-ready.
+- HTMX is ready for production.

-Which means it is pretty good for a writing blog.
+Which means it's great for writing a blog!

 ### Architecture

 #### Content directory

-I'd like to follow the SvelteKit/Sveltepress directory structure.
+I followed the SvelteKit/Sveltepress directory structure.
 It's battle-tested, and sufficiently explicit.

-Basically, there is a `pages` directory which accepts `.md` files and `.svelte` files. `.md` with [front matter](https://gohugo.io/content-management/front-matter/) are converted in html.
+Basically, there is a `pages` directory which accepts `.md` files and `.svelte` files. `.md` with [front matter](https://gohugo.io/content-management/front-matter/) are converted in html using a Markdown rendering engine.

 #### Templates and Components

 With Go, templates can be named.
 With this, we can define components inside the `components` directory.
 These templates are passed to the templating engine.

+There is also the `base.html` and `base.htmx` templates for the initial request and SSR request with HTMX.

+The final template is `markdown.tmpl`, which is used with the Markdown renderer to arrange the page.
+It essentially surrounds the output of the Markdown renderer.

 #### Static directory

-Like any HTTP server, there is a `static` directory where we can store unprocessed assets like images, icons, etc.
+Like any HTTP server, there is a `static` directory where we can store unprocessed assets like images, icons, etc. This is served like any Go file server.

 ### Implementation

 #### Initial Request and Server-Side rendering

 The initial request happens when using the user uses the URL to seek a page.
 The initial request must load the HTMX library and application CSS.
-To do this, I've created a `base.html` template:
+To do this, I've created a `base.html` template.

+**base.html**

 ```html
 {{ define "base" }}